-(Animal House by Harold Ramis, Douglas Kenney & Chris Miller)
+(Animal House by Harold Ramis, Douglas Kenney, and Chris Miller)

 Types of Synesis

-- Notional concord or notional agreement is one type of grammatical agreement where the agreement is made with the meaning of a noun instead of complying with a strict syntactic requirement.
+- Notional concord or notional agreement is one type of grammatical agreement in which the agreement is made with the meaning of a noun instead of complying with a strict syntactic requirement.

-- The other type is situational agreement where the singular and the plural form of a word is the same.
+- Situational agreement involves the singular and the plural forms of a word being the same.
 Its singularity or plurality depends upon the interpretation or intentional emphasis of the writer or speaker.

-It is a kind of anacoluthon, which is a syntactic interruption.
+Synesis is a kind of anacoluthon, which is a syntactic interruption.
 Though both are anti-grammatical constructions but are different.
 It is because synesis is used to highlight the word construction according to their sense rather than grammatical form.
-For example,
+For example:

 “Among the growing numbers of men seeking his services, a significant proportion are spurred to do so by female voices…”